adamwawrzynski/vectorized_documents_benchmark/README.md

-# Doc2Vec methods benchmark
+# Hierarchical Weighted Attention Network

-Framework for benchmarking different methods used for documents embeddings.
+Framework for benchmarking different methods used for documents embeddings with implementation of original HWAN method.

 ## Quick links